-Suggestions: Mention that a nurse may be a male or female.
+Suggestions: Mention that a nurse may be a boy or a girl.
 Also, let your child know that many different nurses will help with your child’s care in the hospital.

-Surgeon: the doctor who performs your child’s surgery.
+Surgeon: the doctor who does your child’s surgery.

-Suggestions: Mention that a surgeon may be a male or female.
+Suggestions: Mention that a surgeon may be a boy or a girl.

-Incision: opening made on the body by the surgeon to perform the surgery.
+Incision: opening made on the body by the surgeon to do the surgery.